TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Tall Birch Forest Hills biome now generates more giant Birch Trees to make it more dense.
 ·Desert Biomes and Gravely Mountain biomes now have blocks that cannot fall under their Sand/Gravel to help reduce the insane nearly-unplayable lag that occurs when ledges of Sand/Gravel begins falling.
 ·Removed Bamboo Forest due to Bamboo Jungle being added in vanilla 1.14 and that this biome caused a great deal of lag from all the Sugar Cane.

        Structures:
 ·Hay Bales in M forms of Jungles are now more common.
 ·Dungeons now have a new appearance for what biome they are in.
 (Forms include normal, mesa, desert, snow, nether, end, dark forest, mushroom, and swamp)
 ·Dungeon now have less strict requirements on where they can generate and so spawnrates and density bands have been re-adjusted to account for more successful generations.
 ·Mineshafts now takes on the Swamp variant when in Dark Forest biome and Ocean variant when in any Ocean biome.
+·Mineshafts now place their supports/archs even when the hallway is not in the ground.
 ·Fossils now generates on the surface of a ledge that does not have direct sunlight (before it could spawn floating in midair).
 ·End Cities now generates much, much bigger (three full branches instead of one).
 ·Desert Temples now have more TNT and is more dangerous to make safe.
 Be very careful!